-Uniting leaders from the fields of museology, tech, human rights, education and dance, the project deploys web-mapping and augmented reality systems (i) to transform architectural surfaces, civic spaces, and landscapes into digital canvases for curators; and (ii) to examine the user interplay between archival material, data, gesture, and geolocation.
+Project Overview: Uniting leaders from the fields of tech, education, museology, architecture, dance and human rights, the Computational Histories Program hopes to deploy web-mapping and mixed reality systems (i) to transform architectural structures, civic spaces, and landscapes into digital canvases for museum curators; and (ii) to examine the user interplay between archival material, data, movement, and geolocation.
 In concert with these technical and creative ambitions are aims (iii) to design educational curricula that blurs disciplinary boundaries between computational, curatorial, and choreographic thinking; and (iv) to foster cross-campus initiatives with Cornell researchers in New York City, Ithaca, and Washington D.C.
 Key advisors and collaborators at Cornell Tech include Deborah Estrin (Associate Dean for Impact), Helen Nissenbaum (Director, DLI), Diane Levitt (Senior Director, K-12 Education), Debbie Marcus (Senior Director, Break Through Tech), and Lauren Williams (Development Associate), as well as talented graduates from Cornell Tech's Connective Media program, Zhiling Hu, Meera Nanda and Ananya Paul.
+Explore the research tracks below – with a focus on the core initiative, Beyond Museum Walls – or contact Michael Byrne (Project Lead, DLI) for more information here >

-Project Aim: Design a mixed reality platform that illuminates the histories of women in civic spaces by inviting curators and new audiences to engage dynamically, critically, and creatively with emergent technology.
+Aim: Design a mixed reality system that illuminates the histories of women in civic spaces by inviting curators and new audiences to engage critically with emergent technology.

-Overview: Cultural historians have campaigned actively for the creation of new monuments to reflect gender parity; however, Cornell Tech and prospective museum collaborators (e.g., Smithsonian American Women's History Initiative, and the Center for Women's History at the New-York Historical Society), believe that uniting immersive systems, web-mapping platforms, and educational programs can challenge entrenched inequality in more transformative ways:
+Overview: Cultural historians have campaigned actively for the creation of new monuments to reflect gender parity; however, Cornell Tech and prospective museum collaborators (e.g., Smithsonian American Women's History Initiative, and the Center for Women's History at the New-York Historical Society) believe that complementing immersive systems and web-mapping platforms with educational programs can challenge entrenched inequality in more dynamic ways:

 Access: Highlight untold histories in communities with less exposure to museum content.